i6/ibg/appendices/f.rst

    .. image:: /images/picL.png
       :align: left

-.. raw:: latex

-   \dropcap{l}

-ibrary files define Inform's model world, turning a conventional programming language into a text adventure development system.
+|L|\ibrary files define Inform's model world, turning a conventional
+programming language into a text adventure development system.
 Here are the library constants, variables and routines, the standard object properties and attributes, the verb grammars and actions.